-Not much to say about this, but I love it, even more than I love playing video games with services from www.elitist-gaming.com, not to mention that I love checking the different skins available for LOL.
+Not much to say about this, but I love it, even more than I love playing video games with services from P4R-Gaming and www.elitist-gaming.com, not to mention that I love checking the different skins available for LOL.
 All zombie apocalyptic and Mad Max-looking, this truck camper is based on a pre-1966 Willys Jeep Truck converted to 6×6 at some point during its lifetime.
 However, the jeep model can either have a V6 or V8 engine type.
 But the engine performance is slightly different.
 Find out the difference between Jeep Grand Cherokee V6 vs V8 first before you purchase one.
 I can’t make out the license plate, but I’d guess it’s based in the Pacific Northwest or Alaska somewhere.
 It’s definitely in use, or was when the photos were taken, since they show it parked in two different locations.
 Very nice.
 If you know anything more, give us a shout in the comments.

 Sources: Truck Camper Porn, Pinterest